Jorge3129/telegram/README.md

 ### Server

-On the server, I use Express, Socket.io and Typescript.
+On the server, I use NestJS, TypeORM, Postgres and Socket.io.

-As for the database, I am currently storing data locally, but I am planning to add MySQL soon.